My Capital One Credit Card Strategy: Three Rewarding Cards

 Capital One is a card issuer where my feelings have evolved significantly, as Capital One has gotten more competitive in the transferable points space.
 Several years ago I didn’t have any Capital One cards, while now Capital One is the card issuer with which I spend the most.

-Here’s a rundown of what you need to know to be approved for a Capital One card, a summary of my strategy, and then which Capital One card I’m most interested in applying for.
+Here’s a rundown of what you need to know to be approved for a Capital One card, a summary of my strategy, and then whether there are any other Capital One cards on my radar.

 Restrictions on applying for Capital One cards?